wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-5/README.md

 ```

 In general, `npx` should be sufficient for most modules that you wish to execute.
 However, if you want the global module to be `permanently` available `offline`, then you may wish to still globally install the module rather than using the `npx` command.

+### 📝 Responsibly consuming modules

+There are many considerations you should take when choosing a Node.js module to include in your application.
+The following few considerations should be taken in particular:

+1. `Security` : Can you depend on the module to fix security vulnerabilities?
+2. `Licenses` : If you link with open source libraries and then distribute the software, your software needs to be compliant with the licenses of the linked libraries.
+Licenses can vary from restrictive/protective to permissive.
+3. `Maintenance`: You'll also need to consider how well maintained the module is.
+The majority of modules publish their source code to GitHub and have their `bug reports` viewable as GitHub `issues`.
+From viewing their `issues` and **how/when** the maintainers are responding to `bug reports`, you should be able to get some insight into how maintained the module is.

+## #️⃣ Setting up your own module

+For our own module,

+- 👉 Will set up a typical file
+- 👉 Directory structure for our module
+- 👉 Learn how to initialize our project with the npm CLI.
+- 👉 Create a GitHub repository to store our module code.

+The module we're going to make : ➡️ **👁️ will expose an API that reverses the sentence we pass to it**.